-OJ L 344/65 28.12.2007, [unclear reference, please redrart] independently but constitute only one element of a broader retail package purchased by customers from their home provider. ▶ 717/2007 recital 8 (8) In addition, the national regulatory authorities responsible for safeguarding and promoting the interests of mobile customers normally resident within their territory are not able to control the behaviour of the operators of the visited network, situated in other Member States, on whom those customers depend when using international roaming services.
-This obstacle could also diminish the effectiveness of measures taken by Member States based on their residual competence to adopt consumer protection rules. ▶ 717/2007 recital 9 (9) Accordingly, there is pressure for Member States to take measures to address the level of international roaming charges, but the mechanism for ex ante regulatory intervention by national regulatory authorities provided by the 2002 regulatory framework for electronic communications has not proved sufficient to enable those authorities to act decisively in the consumers' interest in this specific area. ▶ 717/2007 recital 10 (adapted) (10) Furthermore, the European Parliament resolution on European electronic communications regulation and markets-2004 called on the Commission to develop new initiatives to reduce the high costs of cross-border mobile telephone traffic, while the European Council of 23 and 24 March 2006 concluded that focused, effective and integrated information and communication technology (ICT) policies both at European and national level are essential to achieving the renewed Lisbon Strategy's goals of economic growth and productivity and noted in this context the importance for competitiveness of reducing roaming charges. ♦ 717/2007 recital 11 (adapted) ⇒ new (11) The 2002 regulatory framework for electronic communications, on the basis of considerations apparent at that time, was aimed at removing all barriers to trade between Member States in the area that it harmonised, inter alia, measures which affect roaming charges.
-However, this should not prevent the adaptation of harmonised rules in step with other considerations in order to find the most effective means of achieving a high level of consumer protection whilst improving the conditions for the functioning of enhancing competition in ★ the internal market ★ for roaming services and achieving a high level of consumer protection ★ . \ OJ C 285 E, 22.11.2006, p.
+13 OJ L 344/65 28.12.2007, [unclear reference, please redrart] independently but constitute only one element of a broader retail package purchased by eustomers from their home provider. ↓ 717/2007 recital 8 - (8) In addition, the national regulatory authorities responsible for safeguarding and promoting the interests of mobile customers normally resident within their territory are not able to control the behaviour of the operators of the visited network, situated in other Member States, on whom those customers depend when using international roaming services.
+This obstacle could also diminish the effectiveness of measures taken by Member States based on their residual competence to adopt consumer protection rules. - (9) Accordingly, there is pressure for Member States to take measures to address the level of international roaming charges, but the mechanism for ex ante regulatory intervention by national regulatory authorities provided by the 2002 regulatory framework for electronic communications has not proved sufficient to enable those authorities to act decisively in the consumers' interest in this specific area. the European Parliament resolution on European electronic (10)Furthermore, communications regulation and markets-200414 called on the Commission to develop new initiatives to reduce the high costs of cross-border mobile telephone traffic, while the European Council of 23 and 24 March 2006 concluded that focused, effective and integrated information and communication technology (ICT) policies both at European and national level are essential to achieving the renewed Lisbon Strategy's goals of economic growth and productivity and noted in this context the importance for competitiveness of reducing roaming charges.
+The 2002 regulatory framework for electronic communications, on the basis of (11)considerations apparent at that time, was aimed at removing all barriers to trade between Member States in the area that it harmonised, inter alia, measures which affect roaming charges.
+However, this should not prevent the adaptation of harmonised rules in step with other considerations in order to find the most effective means of achieving a high level of consumer protection whilst improving the eonditions for the functioning of ⇒ enhancing competition in ⇔ the internal market 4 OJ C 285 E, 22.11.2006, p.
 143.